jskherman/website-tabi/content/_index.md

 show_projects_first = false
 +++

-Welcome to Je Sian Keith Herman's digital playground for interests, projects, and experiments.
-I'm a Chemical Engineer exploring code, data, and curiosity.
+Welcome to my digital playground for interests, projects, and experiments.
+I'm a Chemical Engineer exploring code, data, and wherever my curiosity leads me.

 <!-- A space where finite ramblings meet infinite possibilities.